duckduckgo/duckduckhack-docs/submitting/long-term.md

 # Keeping Your Instant Answer Awesome

 So you've submitted your pull request!
 Congratulations.
-The community leaders and staff will work with you using the [guidelines](http://docs.duckduckhack.com/submitting/checklist.html) to get your Instant Answer live.

 **The best Instant Answers get even better after they launch.** They evolve and improve over time with real-world feedback.